adamripley98/nalda/README.md

 - [ ] Location for google and facebook oAuth, get rid of dummy location data
 - [ ] Failure redirects for resetting password
 - [ ] Have listing tag clicks lead to a page that displays all listings of that tag
+- [ ] Make sure file uploads are pictures and are appropriate sizes